5jt/dyalog-cookbook/manuscript/05_logging.md

    [Logger:Logs\MyApp_20170211.log(¯87200436)]
    ~~~

-   * "Logger" just tells us the name of the class the object was instantiated from.
+   * "Logger" is the name of the class the object was instantiated from.

-   * The path between `:` and `(` tell us the actual filename of the log file.
+   * The path between `:` and `(` tell us the actual name of the log file.
 Because the `filenameType` is "DATE" the name carries
      the year, month and day the log file was opened.

    * The negative number is the tie number of the log file.